sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 - **Integrations 🌐** - Zoom, Google Meet, Google Calendar, Outlook Calendar, Lesson Space, Facebook Pixel and Google Analytics.

 - Accept **online payments 💵**  through PayPal, Stripe, WooCommerce, Mollie, and Razorpay.
+Online payments through Square are part of the AMELIA LITE and are FREE.

 - Search the booking form for Appointments that give you the option to show the available appointments based on the **search criteria** 🔎